 Botox Therapeutic Tulsa, OK

+Botox is not just a cosmetic treatment.
 Strategically placed injections of Botox can relax the jaw and facial muscles.
 Relaxed muscles improve your range of motion with less pain.
 If you have headaches due to TMJ dysfunction, Botox injections can reduce their frequency.
 Our office recommends Botox therapeutic in addition to other TMJ treatments for patients with lasting symptoms.

 botox therapy tulsa, ok